aslihanozhan/terraform_EC2/README.md

 =======
 # Terraform EC2 Instance (AWS)

 This project provisions a simple EC2 instance in AWS using Terraform.
-It uses variables for configuration and outputs the instance's public IP.
+It uses variables for configuration and outputs the instance's public IP.ASLIHAN

 ## Files